Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Topology of Periodicity and non-Periodicity

-To be used for testing periodicity, we need not only the trajectory of time-delayed embedding to be either contractible or circle, but we need its tubular neighborhood to be contractible or circle as well.
-For a set $A$ and $t>0$, let $A^{t}:=\{x:d(x,A)<t\}$ be $t$-tubular neighborhood of $A$, where $d(x,A)=\max\{\|x-y\|_{2}:y\in A\}$.
+To be used for testing periodicity, we need not only the trajectory of time-delay embedding to be either contractible or circle, but we need its tubular neighborhood to be contractible or circle as well.
+For a set $A$ and $t>0$, let $A^{t}:=\{x:d(x,A)<t\}$ be the $t$-tubular neighborhood of $A$, where $d(x,A)=\max\{\|x-y\|_{2}:y\in A\}$.
 A set $A$ being homotopic equivalent to its tubular neighborhoods $A^{t}$, $t < t_{0}$, ensures that persistent homology of {\v C}ech complex, or distance function filtration, is empty when birth is strictly between $0$ and $t_{0}$.

 We first delve into the non-periodic case.
-Under suitable regular condition, and when $\tau$ is small enough, then we have $t$-tubular neighborhood of the trajectory homotopic to interval, and in particular contractible.
+Under suitable regular conditions and when $\tau$ is small enough, we have $t$-tubular neighborhood of the trajectory that is homotopic to an interval, i.e. contractible.

 \begin{theorem}